 Complete Strong Customer Authentication (SCA) on your device to verify your identity (SCA = an extra identity check required by PSD2 to reduce fraud, e.g., app approval, code, or biometric).

-Select the Wallet you want to view.
-Please note that during Beta, only the GBP wallet is available.
+Select the wallet you want to view.
+Please note that currently only the GBP wallet is available.

 You can view all wallet transactions listed under the selected wallet.